FlowFuse/flowfuse/docs/install/local/stacks.md

    1. Enter `2.2.2` under the Node-RED version - this *must* match the directory name created under `var/stacks`.

-At this point, new projects can select the new Stack in order to use the new version of Node-RED.
+At this point, projects can select the new Stack in order to use the new version of Node-RED.

-*Note:* with the 0.3 release, it is *not* possible to change the Stack being used by a project.
-That will come in a future release.